Scientific Name

 How to Grow and Care

 In general, Agaves do not need to be repotted every year.
-Most of the species commonly found in cultivation grow very slowly and will take a long time to outgrow their pot.
-It is also best to handle your plant as little as possible since they do not like to be disturbed.
+Most species commonly found in cultivation grow very slowly and will take long to outgrow their pot.
+It is also best to handle your plants as little as possible since they do not like to be disturbed.
 When repot, refresh the spent soil with a new potting mix and make sure the plant is firmly anchored in its pot.
-However, be careful not to pot the Agave too deep as that will encourage stem rot during the growing season.
+However, be careful not to pot the Agave too deep, as that will encourage stem rot during the growing season.

 Learn more at How to Grow and Care for Agave.